 Our own research has confirmed that LinkedIn is often the first port of call for business owners and investors meeting a GP for the first time.
 In financial services and related advisory fields, it is, without doubt, one of the most valuable and versatile tools available.
 Used properly, the platform can help a business establish a credible and wide-reaching online presence and raise brand awareness in very targeted communities at low (or even no) cost.
-Through regular, scheduled content, fund managers can stay front-of-mind and provide an easy way for their investors and business partners to stay up-to-date with their latest activities.

 So, what’s all this about a new algorithm?